 - Proposal No. 1.
 Each director must be elected by a majority of the votes cast, meaning that the number of shares entitled to vote on the election of directors and represented in person or by proxy at the meeting casting their votes "FOR" a director must exceed the number of votes "AGAINST" a director. - Proposal Nos.
 2 and 3.
 Approval of each of Proposal Nos.
-2 and 3 will be obtained if the number of votes cast "FOR" the proposal at the meeting exceeds the number of votes "AGAINST" the proposal.
+2 and 3 will be obtained if a majority of the votes cast are "FOR" the proposal.